R Martin & Co Building: History

 Largely as a result of its proximity to the Brisbane River, the building was occupied by merchants and indent agents for 77 years.
-The first occupant, from 1887–1906, was Robert Martin, a prominent, well respected businessman in the ship chandlery trade.
+The first occupant, from 1887 to 1906, was Robert Martin, a prominent, well respected businessman in the ship chandlery trade.
 His business, R Martin & Co, ironmongers, sail makers and riggers was one of the largest in Queensland.
-From 1909–12 the building was occupied by Sturmfels Stores and in 1913–14 was listed as a Workman's Home run by the Salvation Army.
+From 1909 to 1912 the building was occupied by Sturmfels Stores and in 1913–14 was listed as a Workman's Home run by the Salvation Army.
 In 1914, EF Broad (Qld Ltd) general merchant, indent agent and supplier to various food manufacturers moved to this building.
 The company remained there until 1963, having purchased the property in 1956.
 In 1982 the Brisbane and Area Water Board acquired this site and converted the upper levels into office accommodation.
 The authority became the South East Queensland Water Board in 1991.

 In 2015, the ground floor is occupied by a café.

 Description

 This is a brick building of three storeys on a base of porphyry (Brisbane tuff) stonework that also has a basement level.
 The exterior brickwork has been rendered, with the side scored to imitate ashlar work.
 The Edward Street elevation is symmetrical and divided into three bays, equally spaced.
 Each floor is defined by a string course, those higher up the facade more ornate than those below.
 Single windows are centred in a bay on each level and are separated by pairs of pilasters.
 These are plain at the second level but have been given emphasis at the upper level by the use of recessed panels.
-The upper level windows consist of a tall central opening flanked by two shorter ones.
+The upper-level windows consist of a tall central opening flanked by two shorter ones.
 Above this taller window is a small triangular pediment with scroll like brackets to each side which helps emphasise the vertical nature of this building on its narrow site.
 The windows at each level are timber frame double hung sashes.

 The Edward Street facade is intact to the upper levels, but the interior has apparently been extensively refurbished.
 The building does not respond its corner site but has an austere side elevation with some plain openings facing Margaret Street.
 Plain string courses continue on the Margaret Street facade in line with those on the front of the building.
 The later full-height extension to the rear of the building has recently been rebuilt.